LornaM12/Time-Series-Model/README.md

 I converted the 'posting_date' column to a datetime data type.

-UtilizeD the 'posting_date' column to create a datetime index for the dataset.
+Utilized the 'posting_date' column to create a datetime index for the dataset.

 Build the time-series chart.